-The School District estimates that approximately \$4.3 million of revenues will be available for appropriation in the general fund in the upcoming budget.
+The School District estimates that next year's revenues will not significantly change compared to the prior year.
 The School District continues to review all budget line items for opportunities to reduce expenditures when possible while providing an excellent education to the district it serves.
 The budget will be monitored during the year to identify any necessary amendments.
-Additionally, administration and the Board of Education are currently working to determine the significance that the COVID-19 Pandemic will have on the School District's upcoming revenues and expenditures.